ciromacedo/ImmersiveQoe/ns3-install/README.md

 1. run command:
-sudo ./waf --run filename --vis
+sudo ./waf --run filename --vis sudo ./waf --run Proposed_Enhancing_Quality_of_Experience  --vis

-2. Copy the img1 folder from code and paste it in netanim folder of your ns3 file.
+3. Copy the img1 folder from code and paste it in netanim folder of your ns3 file.